Solving the Problem of Bad Breath (Halitosis)

 - Most bacteria in your mouth cause sulfide compounds which accumulate with the plaque in the back of the tongue creating major Halitosis.
 Using a proper tongue cleaner is a must in treating Bad Breath.

 - When visiting your dentist make sure that your tongue is ultrasonically cleaned by your Cosmetic Dentist.

-- The treatment for Halitosis usually starts with your gums and tongue and solving the dry mouth Issue.
+- The treatment for Halitosis usually starts with your gums and tongue and solving the dry mouth issue.

-- Avoid smelly foods such as onions and garlic which are absorbed in your blood, and transferred to your lungs, which is then expelled as sulfide compound gas, which causes mal-odor!
+- Avoid smelly foods such as onions and garlic which are absorbed in your blood, and transferred to your lungs, which are then expelled as sulfide compound gas, which causes mal-odor!
 Even brushing and flossing will not get rid of the mal-odor fumes.

-- The polyphenols in green tea are a great aid in preventing bad breath and cavities, however be aware of the staining of teeth it causes.
+- The polyphenols in green tea are a great aid in preventing bad breath and cavities, however, be aware of the staining of teeth it causes.